-The Trust hope that Staff will feel able to voice whistle blowing concerns openly under this policy.
+The Trust hopes that Staff will feel able to voice whistleblowing concerns openly under this policy.
 However, if a member of staff wants to raise his or her concern confidentially, the Trust will endeavour to keep their identity secret in so far as it is possible to do so when following this policy and procedure.
 If it is necessary for anyone investigating that member of staff's concern to know your identity, the Trust will discuss this with the member of staff first.
 If disciplinary or other proceedings follow the investigation, it may not be possible to take action as a result of a disclosure without your help, so you may be asked to come forward as a witness.
 If you agree to this, you will be offered support.

-Although concern may be made anonymously, the Trust does encourage Staff to put their name to their allegation whenever possible.
-Proper investigation may be more difficult or impossible if the Trust cannot obtain further information.
-It is also more difficult to establish whether any allegations are credible and have been made in good faith.
+Although a concern may be made anonymously, the Trust does encourage Staff to put their name to their allegation whenever possible.
+Concerns that are expressed completely anonymously are much less powerful and proper investigation may be more difficult or impossible if the Trust cannot obtain further information.
+It is also more difficult to establish whether any allegations are credible and to protect the individua's position or to give feedback on the outcome of investigations.